 The auditor must ask the staff to provide a copy of their documented Euthanasia Protocol and Salvage Slaughter Protocol, if the latter is applicable.
-Not all feedlots have the ability to conduct emergency slaughters or access to mobile butchers to salvage the meat for human consumption.
+Not all feedlots have the ability to conduct emergency slaughters or access to mobile butchers or allowed by provincial regulation to do on-farm slaughters with direct sales to consumers to salvage the meat for human consumption.

-The auditor will review the Euthanasia Protocol and Salvage Slaughter Protocol (if applicable) to verify that they include the following:
+The auditor will review the euthanasia protocol and salvage slaughter protocol (if applicable) to verify that they include the following:

-- requirements to euthanize animals in a timely manner, which is defined as euthanizing without delay cattle that: - are severely injured or non-ambulatory with the inability to recover or cannot be salvage slaughtered in a humane manner without delay e.g. broken leg, unless otherwise recommended by the feedlot veterinarian; - are unable to consume feed and water e.g. broken jaw;
+- requirements to euthanize animals in a timely manner, which is defined as euthanizing without delay cattle that: - are severely injured or non-ambulatory with the inability to recover or cannot be salvage slaughtered in a humane manner without delay e.g. broken leg, unless otherwise recommended by the feedlot veterinarian;